Revisiting Softmax Masking: Stop Gradient for Enhancing Stability in Replay-based Continual Learning: Related Work

+Some replay-based methods have focused on the classifier to alleviate the forgetting caused by the \textit{push} effect~\cite{cil_replay_rpc,softmax_pull_push}.
+One such method is Regular Polytope Classifier (RPC)~\cite{cil_replay_rpc}, which fixes the classifier of models as regular polytope shapes to escape the influence of the \textit{push} effect.
+Another method~\cite{softmax_pull_push}, inspired by neural collapse, also fixes the classifier but in a different shape - a simplex equiangular tight frame - which occurs in post-training after zero training error.
+However, neither of these methods directly controls the softmax.
+In contrast, the use of softmax masking is a simple and direct method to prevent the \textit{push} effect of softmax.
+It is effective in alleviating catastrophic forgetting by increasing the stability of models in continual learning scenarios.

-\paragraph{Masking Softmax Function for Continual Learning} While the utility of softmax masking in enhancing the performance of continuous learning is recognized, the precise mechanisms behind its benefits remain less explored.
-Numerous approaches to continuous learning exist \citep{van2022three}, but our paper specifically addresses the supervised class-incremental continuous learning scenario, wherein the model progressively learns new classes without the use of task-ids \citep{cha2021co2l,cil_replay_xder,cil_replay_derpp}.
-In the scratch-initiated setting, some researchers have explored the use of softmax function masking to enhance performance.~\citep{caccia2022new} However, their approach differs from ours in that they employed zero masking as opposed to negative infinity masking.
-Moreover, their findings were constrained to an online environment where data is accessed only once.
-Many recent studies employing visual prompts to mitigate forgetting in pre-trained models are grounded in softmax function masking\citep{wang2022learning,Smith_2023_CVPR,wang2022dualprompt}.
-In fact, the majority of papers leveraging visual prompts default to this masking approach.
-It has been demonstrated that softmax function masking, even in isolation, can yield impressive results with large pre-trained models \citep{Smith_2023_CVPR}.
-In our study, we advance this discourse by integrating the softmax masking technique with a cutting-edge continuous learning framework, initiated from scratch, and delve into its implications.
+\paragraph{Masked Softmax in Continual Learning.} Although the benefits of softmax masking in improving continual learning are recognized, the exact mechanisms behind these benefits are not well understood.
+There are various approaches to continual learning~\cite{van2022three}, but our paper focuses on the scenario of task and class incremental continual learning in offline, where the model learns new classes progressively with or without task ids~\cite{cil_replay_derpp,cil_replay_xder,cha2021co2l}.
+In the scratch-initiated setting, researchers have explored the use of negative infinity masking on the softmax function to enhance performance~\cite{caccia2022new}.
+Additionally, their findings were limited to an online environment where data is accessed only once.
+Many recent studies use visual prompts to mitigate forgetting in pre-trained models by employing softmax masking~\cite{wang2022learning,Smith_2023_CVPR,wang2022dualprompt}.
+Previous studies have shown that visual prompts often rely on the masking approach.
+The softmax masking technique, even when used alone, can produce impressive results with large pre-trained models~\cite{Smith_2023_CVPR}.
+Building on prior research on softmax masking, we revisit the softmax masking approach and expand it into a general form.
+We then integrate the general masked softmax with a state-of-the-art continual learning framework, starting from scratch, and explore its implications.